ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

   - press OK
   - after the vehicles position is reset, press the transmitter's "Reset" button or PC spacebar again

-At this point, load the parameter file for this "QuadCopterX-flightaxis" model via Mission Planner.
+At this point, load the parameter file upi downloaded for this "QuadCopterX-flightaxis" model via Mission Planner.
+Use the Full Parameter List or Tree screens, and on the right-side, select ``Load from file`` and select the parameter file.
 You are now ready to arm and fly.

 .. note:: as with a real vehicle, sometimes loading parameters "enables" other groups of parameters which will not be set during the first load.
 If you get a message when loading parameters that you have enabled others, reload the parameter file to change those newly revealed parameter groups.